BaraShiro/UsefulUnityTools/README.md

 Calling `StartCoroutine(LoadingSceneController.LoadScene(scene))` loads the scene `scene` via the loading screen.
 The script does not need to be attached to a GameObject, and no special GameObject needs to be present in the current scene, or the scene to be loaded.
+However the scene `Loading` needs to be added to the build settings.

 ### EnforceAspectRatio